Courtney moved into a new home and gave it a coastal DIY mailbox makeover with paint, Mod Podge Outdoor, and paper. It looks awesome!

 Hi, it’s Courtney with Crafts by Courtney again and today I’m sharing my NEW coastal mailbox makeover.
 YAY, I’m so excited!

-I'm moving into a new home and one of my first projects was picking out my mailbox.
+I’m moving into a new home, and one of my first projects was picking out my mailbox.
 I found a great post and mailbox BUT I really wanted it to match the theme of my home.
 I love beach decor, including outside in the yard.

-So I started out by spray painting the mailbox with outdoor spray paint.
-The color was actually called nautical!
-How cool is that!
-So after that I thought the mailbox still needed something extra.
+I began the project by spray painting the mailbox with outdoor spray paint.
+The color was actually called Nautical!
+How cool is that?
+After that, I thought the mailbox still needed something extra.

 So the hardest part was picking out what pattern I wanted to use on the inside.
 For some reason I just LOVE lobsters, I have no idea why.
 My mom thinks I’m crazy and hates my lobsters in the house.
 She prefers chickens . . .